Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) explain the clinical signs, symptoms and pathogenesis of systemic conditions relevant to dental practice; (2) discuss the pathogenicity and virulence of micro-organisms, the sources of infection and routes of transmission, and the role of vaccines in infectious (communicable) diseases; (3) apply the principles of infection prevention and control in dental practice, including when treating patients with communicable diseases; (4) explain the measures required to manage systemic medical conditions during dental treatment; (5) classify the most common medical emergencies in dental practice and their management; (6) explain the principles of drug delivery, drug metabolism and associated pharmacological aspects as they relate to dental practice; (7) explain how various drugs can affect dental practice and how these situations can be managed; (8) outline the common medications used in dental practice including their indications, contra-indications and management of adverse reactions; (9) outline the regulatory requirements and demonstrate how to write a prescription; and (10) display professional behaviour in the educational and clinical setting.
+Students are able to (1) explain the clinical signs, symptoms and pathogenesis of systemic conditions relevant to dental practice; (2) explain the pathogenicity and virulence of micro-organisms, the sources of infection and routes of transmission, and the role of vaccines in infectious (communicable) diseases; (3) apply the principles of infection prevention and control in dental practice, including when treating patients with communicable diseases; (4) explain the measures required to manage systemic medical conditions during dental treatment; (5) explain the most common medical emergencies in dental practice and their management; (6) explain the principles of drug delivery, drug metabolism, and related pharmacological aspects, and discuss how various drugs may influence dental practice and how these effects can be managed; (7) explain the common medications used in dental practice including their indications, contra-indications and management of adverse reactions; (8) explain the regulatory requirements and demonstrate how to write a prescription; and (9) apply consistent professional, ethical, and respectful behaviour, in accordance with the DMD Student Handbook and the Dental Board of Australia Code of Conduct.
+This includes maintaining attendance and punctuality, engaging in effective communication, demonstrating accountability, and being responsive to feedback.
+Meeting these expectations is a mandatory requirement for successful unit completion..

 Assessment

-Indicative assessments in this unit are as follows: (1) written assessments; (2) practical assessments; and (3) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) written assessments; (2) practical assessments; and (3) professional behaviour (assessed through continuous observation) – pass/fail.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments, practical assessments, and professional behaviour assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments, practical assessments, and professional behaviour (assessed through continuous observation) – pass/fail components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.